jurichar/flm/backend/README.md

-# MyPerf Backend
+# Freelance-manager Backend

-The backend of MyPerf is built with Django and uses PostgreSQL as the database.
+The backend of Freelance-manager is built with Django and uses PostgreSQL as the database.
 This document provides instructions for setting up and running the backend application.

 ## Technologies Used